jameshughes89/cs101/site/topics/objects/methods.rst

 .. code-block:: python
     :linenos:

+    class Sphere:

+        # init and/or other methods not shown for brevity

         def distance_between_edges(self, other: "Sphere") -> float:
             """
             Calculate and return the distance between the edges of two Spheres.
 If the value is negative, the two Spheres overlap.

             :param other: Sphere whose edge to find the distance to from the self Sphere.
             :type other: Sphere
             :return: Distance between the Sphere edges.
             :rtype: float
             """
             return self.distance_between_centres(other) - self.radius - other.radius

 * In ``distance_between_edges`` above, notice how the method makes a call to the method ``distance_between_centres``